twigphp/Twig/doc/templates.rst

 Literals
 ~~~~~~~~

+.. versionadded:: 1.5
+    Support for hash keys as names and expressions was added in Twig 1.5.

 The simplest form of expressions are literals.
 Literals are representations
 for PHP types such as strings, numbers, and arrays.
 The following literals
 exist: